Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      -

    * - Content provider
-     - An organization whose function is to commission, create, collect, validate, host, distribute, and trade information in electronic form.
+     - An organisation, such as a publisher, aggregator or subscriptions agent, who provides access to resources on a subscription basis. [`Knowledge Base+ <https://knowledgebaseplus.wordpress.com/kb-support/kb-discussion-documents/kb-concepts-and-terminology/>`__]
-     - Any publisher, the Metropolitan Museum, Magnum, JSTOR
+     - Science Direct, Clarivate, JSTOR

    * - Controlled
      - A COUNTER Access_Type.
-At the time of the transaction, the content item was not open (i.e. was behind a paywall) because access is restricted to authorized users.
-Access of content due to a trial subscription would be considered Controlled not Other_Free_to_Read.
+At the time of the transaction, the content item was not open (e.g. was behind a paywall) because access is restricted to authorized users.
+Access of content due to a trial subscription would be considered Controlled.
      -

    * - Copyright holder